Shahid Khan: Fulham F.C.

 In July 2013, Khan negotiated the purchase of the London soccer club Fulham F.C. of the Premier League from its previous owner, Mohamed Al Fayed.
 The deal was finalized on July 12, 2013, with the amount estimated between £150–200 million.
 An official purchase price for the club was not announced with him stating that it was "highly confidential".

 All Elite Wrestling

 In 2019, it was revealed that Shahid Khan and his son, Tony Khan, are the lead investors behind the professional wrestling promotion All Elite Wrestling (AEW).
 Tony Khan is also the President and CEO of the promotion.

+On April 24, 2024, Khan made his on-screen debut, coming out to the ring after his son was attacked (as part of a story angle) by Jack Perry and The Young Bucks.

 Black News Channel

 Khan was the majority shareholder in Black News Channel throughout the network's two-year existence.

 Personal life

-Khan is Muslim.
+Khan is a non-observant Muslim.
 Khan met Ann Carlson (now Ann Carlson Khan) at the University of Illinois in 1967 and dated her for ten years before they married in 1977.
-They have two children together, a daughter, and a son, Tony Khan, born in 1982.
+They have two children together, a daughter named Shanna and a son, Tony.
 Khan became a naturalized American citizen in 1991.

-Khan owns a house in Naples, Florida, and the superyacht Kismet.
-He also has an apartment in Chicago's Gold Coast neighborhood.
+Khan owns a house in Naples, Florida, and an apartment in Chicago's Gold Coast neighborhood.

+He owned the superyacht Kismet until he sold it to Eric Schmidt in September 2023, who renamed it to Whisper.
+Khan built a new, larger superyacht in 2024 with the same Kismet name.